Last updated August 5th 2020

 Bicycles on international trains are not (yet) allowed.

 - Face masks are mandatory in public transport, including ferries.
 A scarf does not count as a facemask.
-We advise you to take some face masks with you from home, just in case.
-If you need to buy face masks in Holland, they are available at drugstores and some other stores.
+We advise you to take some face masks with you from home.

 - In most buses it is no longer possible to buy a ticket from the bus driver.
 You need to ‘check in’ and ‘check out’ with a public transport pass (‘OV-chipkaart’), which is suitable for trains, busses and metro’s.
 An anonymous transport pass can be bought at vending machines at stations, some supermarkets and some book shops (Bruna or Primera).